rojorojo/blockbomb/docs/features/play_friends.md

 - Consistent theming with existing BlockColors and UI patterns
 - Methods: Display matches, create match, join match, show match details

 Use SwiftUI patterns consistent with existing views like PowerupShopView.
+When complete return to play_friends.md and mark the requirements complete.
+Do not implement any other parts of the plan without my approval.
 ```

 Requirements: